Runners will receive a foil survival blanket at registration. Runners are required to provide their own whistle.

 A few Grabber warmers are recommended together with your usual trail first aid kit.

-Your camera.
+A camera, on your phone or 'old school'.
 It's a valid excuse to stop and rest…...

 Runners may wish to start the run with additional clothing which can be left at any feed station along the route and which will be returned to the finish.
 If the weather is bad it will be advisable to retain warm clothing throughout the run.